-1.4: You can change the blurriness of a Planar Reflection by adjusting the Gloss slider of the affected reflective materials.
-A high Gloss slider value makes the reflections sharper and mirror-like and a low value makes the reflections blurrier:
+Lumion 12.5 and earlier.
+A high Gloss slider value makes the reflections sharper and mirror-like and a low value makes the reflections blurrier.

-- You can add up to 10 Reflection Planes per Clip, or per Photo, or to the Entire Movie.
+- You can add up to 10 Reflection Planes per Clip, or per Photo, or a Panorama Viewpoint, or to the Entire Movie.

-- Every time you add 1 Reflection Plane, Lumion has to mirror all models and render the entire Scene once more, and this can very quickly become too slow.
+- Important: Every time you add 1 Reflection Plane, Lumion has to mirror all models and render the entire Project once more, and this can very quickly become too slow.